c4cs/c4cs.github.io/_commands/basics/who.md

 who
 --
-TODO: Add documentation for this command by submitting a pull request.
 <!-- one line explanation would go here -->
 ## Description
 Displays list of all users currently logged on